 Follow your vet’s instructions for at-home care, which may include administering prescribed medications and keeping the affected area clean.
 Regular follow-up appointments may be necessary to monitor your dog’s recovery.

 Maintain your dog’s dental health with regular check-ups and cleanings.
 Dental issues are a common cause of facial swelling, and proactive care can prevent many problems.
+Having your vet check for broken teeth or fractured teeth along with ongoing routine dental checkups are great ways to protect your pup and lower your dog’s risk of experiencing life-threatening ailments.

 Complications of Untreated Facial Swelling

-Caring for a Dog with Facial Swelling
+How Can I Care for a Dog with Facial Swelling?

 Make sure your dog stays hydrated and receives proper nutrition during recovery.
 Soft foods may be necessary if the swelling makes eating difficult.